drewbernetes/baski-action/README.md

     # Default: ""

     build-gpu-model-support:
-    # the specified GPU model is added to the metadata of the image.
+    # The specified GPU model is added to the metadata of the image.
     #
     # Required: false
     # Default: ""